Markov chain: Internet applications

 The PageRank of a webpage as used by Google is defined by a Markov chain.
 It is the probability to be at page $i$ in the stationary distribution on the following Markov chain on all (known) webpages.
 If $N$ is the number of known webpages, and a page $i$ has $k_i$ links to it then it has transition probability $\frac{\alpha}{k_i} + \frac{1-\alpha}{N}$ for all pages that are linked to and $\frac{1-\alpha}{N}$ for all pages that are not linked to.
 The parameter $\alpha$ is taken to be about 0.15.

 Markov models have also been used to analyze web navigation behavior of users.
 A user's web link transition on a particular website can be modeled using first- or second-order Markov models and can be used to make predictions regarding future navigation and to personalize the web page for an individual user.

 Statistics

 Markov chain methods have also become very important for generating sequences of random numbers to accurately reflect very complicated desired probability distributions, via a process called Markov chain Monte Carlo (MCMC).
 In recent years this has revolutionized the practicability of Bayesian inference methods, allowing a wide range of posterior distributions to be simulated and their parameters found numerically.

+Conflict and combat

+In 1971 a Naval Postgraduate School Master's thesis proposed to model a variety of combat between adversaries as a Markov chain "with states reflecting the control, maneuver, target acquisition, and target destruction actions of a weapons system" and discussed the parallels between the resulting Markov chain and Lanchester's laws.

+In 1975 Duncan and Siverson remarked that Markov chains could be used to model conflict between state actors, and thought that their analysis would help understand "the behavior of social and political organizations in situations of conflict."